Edward Boateng

 Ambassador Edward Boateng is a Ghanaian diplomat, business executive, politician, and member of the New Patriotic Party.
-As a diplomat, Edward has impacted government policies in Ghana and in recent times bilateral relations between Ghana and China.
+As a diplomat, Edward has impacted government policies in Ghana and, in recent times, bilateral relations between Ghana and China.

-He was the Director-General of Ghana's State Interests and Governance Authority (SIGA) from December 2021 to November 2023 succeeding Stephen Asamoah Boateng.
+He was the Director-General of Ghana's State Interests and Governance Authority (SIGA) from December 2021 to November 2023, succeeding Stephen Asamoah Boateng.
 SIGA is an institution established by an Act of Parliament, Act 990, to ensure efficiency and profitability in state-owned enterprises while promoting good corporate governance.

 Education

 Ambassador Boateng holds an MBA from Clark-Atlanta University (USA), a Post Graduate diploma from Yale University (USA), and a bachelor's degree in Economics and Law from the Kwame Nkrumah University of Science and Technology in Ghana.

 Personal life

 Ambassador Boateng is married with four children.

 Ambassadorial Appointment

 In June 2017, President Nana Akuffo-Addo named Edward Boateng as Ghana's ambassador to China with concurrent accreditation to the Republic of Mongolia and the Democratic People’s Republic of Korea.
-He was among twenty two other distinguished Ghanaians who were named to head various diplomatic Ghanaian mission in the world.
+He was among twenty-two other distinguished Ghanaians who were named to head various Ghanaian diplomatic missions in the world.